makortel/cmssw/HeterogeneousCore/CUDACore/README.md

   // Set the current device to the same that was used to produce
-  // InputData, and possibly use the same CUDA stream CUDAScopedContextProduce ctx{inputDataWrapped};
+  // InputData, and possibly use the same CUDA stream CUDAScopedContextAnalyze ctx{inputDataWrapped};

-  // Alternatively a new CUDA stream can be created here.
-This is for
-  // a case where there are two (or more) consumers of
-  // CUDAProduct<InputData> whose work is independent and thus can be run
-  // in parallel.
-  CUDAScopedContextProduce ctx{iEvent.streamID());

   // Grab the real input data.
 Checks that the input data is on the
   // current device.
 If the input data was produced in a different CUDA
-  // stream than the CUDAScopedContextProduce holds, create an inter-stream
+  // stream than the CUDAScopedContextAnalyze holds, create an inter-stream
   // synchronization point with CUDA event and cudaStreamWaitEvent() auto const& inputData = ctx.get(inputDataWrapped);